rrd108/vue-mess-detector/docs/get-started.md

 ### rrd Ruleset

-[rrd](/rules/rrd) - Opiniated rules that enforce a specific style of coding.
+[rrd](/rules/rrd) - Opinionated rules that enforce a specific style of coding.
 These rules are not recommended for general use, but can be useful in specific cases.